ruben-acevedo/algorithms-cpp/README.md

 # algorithms-cpp
-CodeForces algorithms contest challenges solved using C++.
+some algorithms contest challenges from codeforces, beecrowd, codechef, etc... solved using C++.